w3c/wcag3/guidelines/groups/input-operation/keyboard-interface-input/custom-keys-documented.md

 :::tests
 **Procedure**

-1. Identify all keyboard commands used in the page/view.
+For each non-standard (custom) keybaord command that works on a page/view:
-2. Verify that documentation of keyboard commands exists.
+1. Verify that documentation of keyboard commands exists.
-3. Verify that the documentation documents all keyboard commands identified in #1.
+2. Verify that the documentation is available from the page/view.

 **Expected results**
-- #2 is true.
+- #1 and #2 are true.
-- For each custom keyboard command, #3 is true.
 :::